Easy Homemade Greek Yogurt

 Step 8

-1. Sweeten the Yogurt
+1. Sweeten the Yogurt (Optional)

-Add the vanilla, honey, maple syrup, and cinnamon and mix until fully combined.
+For vanilla Greek yogurt, add the vanilla, honey, maple syrup, and cinnamon and mix until fully combined.
 Store in an airtight container for up to 7 days.

 Keywords: Greek yogurt, homemade Greek yogurt, instant pot Greek yogurt, naturally sweetened